harrylu99/blog/docs/reactSourceCode/FiberMentalModel.md

 }
 ```

-Everytime whn the browser has free time, it executes one of the `doExpensiveWorks` in turn and will be paused when the time runs out, then resumes from where it left off when it resumes again.
+Everytime when the browser has free time, it executes one of the `doExpensiveWorks` in turn and will be paused when the time runs out, then resumes from where it left off when it resumes again.

 That could be a good case for using `Generator` when we only need to consider about one task pause or resume.

-Besides, when we thinking about when the 'high priority' task is cutting the line after `doExpensiveWorkA` and `doExpensiveWorkB` have finished their job.
-For now, component `B` has recieve a `priority update`, however, since the `generators` are stateful, the value `x` and `y` cannot be reuse here, which means it has to be re-caculate.
+Besides, when we thinking about when the high priority task is cutting the line after `doExpensiveWorkA` and `doExpensiveWorkB` have finished their job.
+At this moment, component `B` has recieve a `priority update`, however, since the `generators` are stateful, the value `x` and `y` cannot be reuse here, which means it has to be re-caculate.

 Based on that, `React` did not choose use `Generator` for implement the `Reconciler`.

 ## Algebraic Effects and Fiber

-`Fiber`, as the same as `Process`, `Thread` and `Coroutine`, it is the virtual concepts of the operating system.
+`Fiber`, as the same as `Process`, `Thread` and `Coroutine`, it is one of the virtual concepts of the operating system.
 Most articles think `Fiber` is an implementation of the `Coroutine`.
 In JavaScript, the implementation of `Coroutine` is `Generator`.

 Now, we could think both of `Fiber` and `Generator` as an implemetation of the Algebraic Effects in JS.